 How Do You Prevent Raisin Toxicity?

 Obviously, the best way to prevent this condition is to ensure your dog never eats a raisin.
-Don’t even bring them into the house if you can help it, but if you must, be very careful not to drop any when eating them, store them where your dog can’t get to them, and make sure everyone in the family knows how dangerous they are for your pooch.
+Don’t even bring them into the house if you can help it, but if you must, be very careful not to drop any when eating them, store them where your dog can’t get to them, and make sure everyone in the family, especially children, knows how dangerous they are for your pooch.

 You should also teach your dog the “leave it” command.
-You can use this to get him to ignore a dropped raisin long enough for you to pick it up.
+You can use this to get them to ignore a dropped raisin long enough for you to pick it up.
 It doesn’t last forever, though, so any raisin you miss could be a ticking time bomb.

 Take No Chances